-If you're wondering why so many people have been talking about Britney Spears' mental health recently, then you're not alone.
-A lot of fans have been concerned about the popstar's safety due to her ongoing conservatorship situation with her father, Jamie Spears.
-Those fears have now increased following the release of a New York Times documentary titled 'Framing Britney' which aired on Saturday 6 February.
+A lot of fans have been concerned about the popstar's safety due to her ongoing conservatorship situation.
+Those fears were increased following the release of a New York Times documentary titled 'Framing Britney' which aired on Saturday 6 February.

 The documentary is a collaborative film by a team of journalists from the publication and examines the relentless way in which Britney Spears was scrutinized by the media throughout her career as well as looking at the #FreeBritney movement.